-Addis Ababa is also home to the world-renowned early hominid, Lucy, whose skeleton, as well as a replica, are housed in the Ethiopian National Museum.
+Addis Ababa is also home to the world-renowned early hominid, Lucy, whose skeleton is housed in the Ethiopian National Museum.
 The city also boasts several interesting mosques and cathedrals, Menelik's old Imperial Palace, which is the official seat of the Ethiopian government, and one of the largest open air markets in Africa (in the Merkato district).

 Addis Ababa is an interesting mix of poverty and wealth, urbanisation and nature (the city is surrounded by forests and cultivated land).
 It is a dynamic capital and not without charm, but has its fair share of unemployment, petty crime and destitution.
-Ethiopia's capital is a loud, chaotic, industrious city teeming with people in search of a better life and the main appeal of the place is actually the people themselves.
-Most travellers pass through Addis as it is the main transport hub of the country, but this transit shouldn't be rushed.
-Addis Ababa is a good two-day tourist city, offering travellers an authentic taste of urban Africa and enough interesting attractions to make a decent sightseeing itinerary, but more than a day or two is probably unneccesary, particularly considering the wealth of world-class attractions awaiting visitors beyond the city.
+Ethiopia's capital is a loud, chaotic, and industrious city which is alive with people in search of a better life.
+Most travellers merely pass through Addis, as it is the main transport hub of the country, but this transit shouldn't be rushed.
+Addis Ababa is a good two-day tourist city, offering travellers an authentic taste of urban Africa and enough interesting attractions to make a decent sightseeing itinerary, but more than a day or two is probably unneccesary, particularly considering the wealth of world-class attractions awaiting visitors beyond the confines of the city.

 The Mercato is one of the largest outdoor markets in Africa and

 Addis Ababa's most colourful sight.
 There are tinkers, tailors,

 spice merchants, camel traders, and purveyors of just about every

 possible commodity under the sun, including, of course, wonderful

 Ethiopian coffee.
 Needless to say the market is a great place to